knowlet/kagami/README.md

     go install github.com/Francesco149/kagami/...

-And then simply run loginserver and worldserver in your $GOPATH/bin directory.
+And then simply run loginserver, worldserver and as many channels servers as you like in your $GOPATH/bin directory.

 Documentation
 ============